VRR-Production/TidyTrainers/README.md

 *While it might seem odd to note version 1 per item, the unforeseeable future might warrant us to create another version of the same object.
 While we can't account for everything, it is nice to be prepared.
 Thus bear with the convention and remember to add the appropriate version number.*

-*For a complete list of deliverables naming conventions, review the [★Tidy Trainers Game Design Document★.docx](https://drive.google.com/open?id=1JfH-lJwL_DV4JUY7JDna6ZUCbfMSl24Pqtl_IIkbNKo "Link to game design document - Click to open!")*
+*For additional design information, review the [★Tidy Trainers Game Design Document★.docx](https://drive.google.com/open?id=1JfH-lJwL_DV4JUY7JDna6ZUCbfMSl24Pqtl_IIkbNKo "Link to game design document - Click to open!")*